onnx/onnx/docs/IR.md

 domain|string|The domain of the operator set that contains the operator named by the op_type. attribute|Attribute[]|Named attributes, another form of operator parameterization, used for constant values rather than propagated values. doc_string|string|Human-readable documentation for this value.
-Markdown is allowed.
+Markdown is allowed. overload|string|Part of unique id of function (added in IR version 10)

 A name belonging to the Value namespace may appear in multiple places, namely as a graph input, a graph initializer, a graph output, a node input, or a node output.
 The occurrence of a name as a graph input, a graph initializer, or as a node output is said to be a definition and the occurrence of a name as a node input or as a graph output is said to be a use.